chrisalexander/blog/_posts/2013-01-31-modern-ie-proclaims-compatibility-then-goes-on-the-upsell.md

 ---
 layout: post
+heading: 'Modern.ie'
-heading: 'Modern.ie - proclaims compatibility then goes on the upsell'
+subheading: 'Proclaims compatibility then goes on the upsell'
 categories: microsoft
 ---